 1171-Alan de Retlyng held the fee.

-1196 Estretling, 216 acres, sold to Thomas de Retling (indicating that Estretling was either a separate manor or the original manor of Retlyng had divided at some time previously).
+1196 Estretling, 216 acres, sold to Thomas de Retling (indicating that Estretling was either a separate fee or part fee or that the original knight’s fee of Retlyng had divided at some time previously).

 1210-Thomas de Ratlynge recorded as possessor.